 For the sake of full visibility, GitGuardian will however record future occurrences of the secret (false positive in this example), if it reaches the VCS, in the dashboard.
 This is considered a regression and depending on the workspace settings, the previously resolved incident will be re-opened for security engineers to check.

 In the age of DevOps, we couldn’t have simply built ggshield without CI pipelines in mind.
 Secrets detection is far more effective at prevention in local environments, but some organizations like running it in their CI jobs.
-Results are displayed to team members rather than individuals, raising the awareness of the problem for everyone.
+Results are displayed to teams rather than individuals, raising awareness of the problem for everyone.

 $ ggshield secret scan ci